Maybe he’s trying to make a comeback. Blow me down! We needsk hem!

 They are highly recommended!

 Nearly all Americans would agree that hamburgers are the All-American icon.
-A simple grilled ground beef patty, salted and peppered, slathered with mayo, mustard and ketchup then sandwiched in a toasted bun.
+A simple grilled ground beef patty, salted and peppered, slathered with mayo, mustard and ketchup then sandwiched in a fresh, soft bun.

 At least that’s how I know them.
 Oh, hold the pickles, please.